-- Management Accounting & Analysis

 - Sales and Marketing

 - Leadership & Management

 - Entrepreneurship

-- Master of Business Administration

-Emphasis in:

-- Producing

 - School of Communications Media

 - Bachelor of Science in Communications Media

 Emphasis in:

 - Acting

 - Animation

 - Game Development

-- New Evangelization
+- Graphic Design

 - Producing

 - Production

-- Post Production
+- Post-Production

 - Screenwriting

-- Television Studio Production

 - School of Humanities

-- o Bachelor of Arts in Humanities
+- Bachelor of Arts in Humanities

 Emphasis in:

 - Creative Writing & Screenwriting

+- Illustration

+- Musical Theatre

+- New Evangelization

 - Philosophy & Theology

-- Master of Arts in Biblical Theology5

 Accreditation Status

 John Paul the Great Catholic University is accredited by the WASC Senior College and University Commission (WSCUC), 985 Atlantic Avenue, Suite 100, Alameda, CA 94501, 510.748.9001.

-5 The MA Biblical Theology program has been closed and no new students are being accepted.
-Information on the program is presented here for those students who are completing the program.

 School of Business

 The School of Business is critical in accomplishing the mission and vision of JPCatholic, which is to shape creators and innovators, leaders and entrepreneurs at the intersections of communications media, technology, and business, guided by the spiritual, moral and social teachings of Jesus Christ.
 The curriculum prepares students to create, lead, manage, sustain, and grow entrepreneurial product and service companies.

 Bachelor of Science in Business (BS)

 Emphasis in: